 Be sure to choose a crab that isn't missing any feet or claws as these can be indications of poor health.
 As fiddler crabs deteriorate in health, they begin to lose their limbs.

-Housing Fiddler Crabs
+Similar Pets to Fiddler Crabs